weaveworks/weave-gitops-docs/docs/getting-started.md

 frontend-7fb9f4bf99-qmkqh   1/1     Running   0          42s
 ```

-You can use the `gitops get app` command to see the reconciliation.
+You can use the `gitops get app` command to see the reconciliation status.

 ```console